Choice Disjunctive Queries in Logic Programming: with the Old Semantics

 In the rules above, $t, s$ represent terms, and $A$ represents an atomic formula.
 A $D$-formula is called a Horn clause with choice-disjunctive goals.

-The logic programming paradigm such as Prolog was originally founded on the resolution method.
-But this approach was difficult to extend to richer logics.
-The use of sequent calculus allows us to overcome this limit.
-Furthermore, uniform proofs \cite{MNPS91} allows us to execute logic programs in an efficient way by integrating two separate phases -- the proof phase and the execution phase -- into a single phase.
-We adopt this approach below.
+A set of $D$-formulas is called a program.

-We will present a machine's strategy for this language as a set of rules.
-These rules in fact depend on the top-level constructor in the expression, a property known as uniform provability\cite{Mil89jlp,MNPS91,KK07}.
+We will present a machine's strategy for this language given in \cite{HM94}.
+These rules in fact depend on the top-level constructor in the expression, a property known as uniform provability\cite{MNPS91,KK07}.
 Note that execution alternates between two phases: the goal-reduction phase and the backchaining phase.
-In the goal-reduction phase (denoted by $\intp(D,G)$), the machine tries to solve a goal $G$ from a clause $D$ by simplifying $G$ .
-The rule (6) -- (9) are related to this phase.
+In the goal-reduction phase, the machine tries to decompose a goal $G$.
 If $G$ becomes an atom, the machine switches to the backchaining mode.
-This is encoded in the rule (5).
-In the backchaining mode (denoted by $bc(D_1,D,A)$), the machine tries to solve an atomic goal $A$ by first reducing a Horn clause $D_1$ to simpler forms (via rule (3) and (4)) and then backchaining on the resulting clause (via rule (1) and (2)).
+This is encoded in the rule (2).